 For example, a world with widespread access to good education means we need radically new models for learning.
 Skillshare, a new start-up ‘skill exchange,’ democratizes the tools of education and turns communities into classrooms, cafes into universities, and everyone into students of everyone else.

 There’s abundant evidence that mass poverty is largely due to poor legal institutions.
 Bad laws keep people from starting businesses and keep new ideas from coming to life.
 What if instead of helping a few poor people, radical social entrepreneurs created new legal systems that brought millions, and then billions, to full-blown prosperity?
-The Free Cities Institute aspires to do just that.
+The Startup Cities Institute aspires to do just that.

 Protecting the environment and providing social safety nets which are politically and economically resilient are major challenges.
 Legal and governance innovations like Endowment Zones can safeguard our natural world and help the poor.

 These three projects show what can be achieved through radical social entrepreneurship.
 But they only hint at what could be accomplished in a world where everyone feels responsible for improving social systems to end poverty and hardship.

 Don’t think you can make a difference?
 Major innovations often come from the outside.
 A radical social entrepreneur can come from any discipline — an artist, CEO, technologist, writer, guru, or inventor.

 The important thing is that they are not interested in merely copying the old models of the past.
 Instead they use social entrepreneurship to cause paradigm shifts in law, governance, community, education, and culture.